Toric gravitational instantons in gauged supergravity: Examples

 where $\mathfrak{p}^I\equiv\mathfrak{p}^I_1$ is the magnetic flux through the 2-sphere.
 We have the constraints $\zeta_Iy_S^I=\sigma_1+\sigma_0 \varepsilon_S$ and $\zeta_I \mathfrak{p}^I=\sigma_0+\sigma_2-p\sigma_1$.
 Finally, $\chi_S=-\sigma_0\sigma_1$ and $\chi_N=-\sigma_1\sigma_2$.

 The free energy \eqref{freeR2S2} has a well-defined limit as $\varepsilon_S\rightarrow 0$, associated with $\xi$ having a bolt fixed point set, only when $\chi_N=\chi_S$, and in this case

-which can also be obtained directly from the general formula for bolts in \eqref{Fbolt}.
+which can also be obtained directly from \eqref{Fbolt}.
 This correctly reproduces \footnote{We get agreement with (25) in \cite{BenettiGenolini:2024xeo} after switching to the $u$ variables via (20) in \cite{BenettiGenolini:2024xeo}.} the formula in \cite{BenettiGenolini:2024xeo}, which in turn gives the large $N$ field theory result of \cite{Toldo:2017qsh}.
 Thus, \eqref{freeR2S2} now generalizes this to include a rotational parameter $\varepsilon_S=\xi_1/\xi_2$ for the 2-sphere bolt.
-This should reproduce the large $N$ free energy of the ABJM theory on the lens space $L(p,1)=S^3/\Z_p$, now with rotational (or ``refinement'') parameter $\varepsilon_S$ for the choice of R-symmetry vector $\xi$.
+This should reproduce the large $N$ free energy of the ABJM theory on $L(p,1)=S^3/\Z_p$, now with rotational (or ``refinement'') parameter $\varepsilon_S$ for the choice of R-symmetry vector $\xi$.